DragonQuills/eevee-party/README.md

 # Eevee's Party
-A Snake clone made in Godot.
+A Snake-like made in Godot.
 Help Eevee collect lots of yummy food for their party!

+This game is still **in-progress** and features are actively being developed.
+As such, the game may be buggy, have missing features, or crash unexpectedly.
+If you find anything funny, feel free to submit an issue and I'll get to it when I can!

 ## Credits
 ### Game Engine